chiainc/chiainc.github.io/en/tos.md

 ## Article 1 (Purpose)
 These Terms of Service (hereinafter referred to as “Terms of Service”) set forth terms and conditions applicable to all cloud services (hereinafter referred to as “Service(s)”) provided by Chia Inc. (hereinafter referred to as “Chia”).
-Users of the Services (hereinafter referred to as “User(s)”) shall use the Service pursuant to the Terms of Service.
-If Users do not unconditionally agree to all of the Terms of Service, users will have no rights to use the Service and should immediately cease all such use.
+Users of the Services (hereinafter referred to as “User(s)”) shall use the Services pursuant to the Terms of Service.
+If Users do not unconditionally agree to all of the Terms of Service, Users will have no rights to use the Services and should immediately cease all such use.
 In addition to the provisions herein, other terms and conditions separately stipulated by Chia, such as Privacy Policy, as well as any other terms and conditions described as “Terms” contained in the website operated by Chia constitute the Terms of Service.
 Upon declaring your intent to start using the Service (including signing up, clicking a button to agree to the Terms of Service, showing your intent to use the Service by checking a checkbox, or any other similar acts), you represent and warrant that you are authorized and have full legal right to execute the Terms of Service on behalf of or representing any party agreeing to the Terms of Service (customer) and to bind such customer to the provisions set forth herein.